-Mr.is a twenty-five percent owner ofan Idaho S-Corp;, an Idaho partnership; and income tax return for the tax year 2018 and found that had substantial bonus depreciation additions flowing through to its shareholders.
-The Bureau also found that made substantial distributions to its shareholders in 2018.

-, an Idaho partnership.
-The Bureau reviewed

-The Bureau reviewed Petitioners' 2018 individual income tax return and found that Petitioners did not addback and subtract the bonus depreciation as required.
-The Bureau reviewed Petitioners' and surrounding returns, 2017 through 2020, and found the bonus depreciation additions and subtractions were not made on those returns, and that Mr. may not have had enough basis in to exclude the distributions from their income.
-The Bureau reviewed and returns and found Petitioners did not include the bonus depreciation additions and subtractions for those entities as well.
-The Bureau's review also included Petitioners' claim of the qualified business income (QBI) deduction.
+Petitioner is a twenty-five percent owner of , an Idaho S-Corp; , an Idaho partnership; and , an Idaho partnership.
+The Bureau reviewed corporate income tax return for the tax year 2018 and found had substantial bonus depreciation made substantial additions flowing through to its shareholders.
+The Bureau also found that distributions to its shareholders in 2018.
+The Bureau reviewed Petitioner's individual income tax return and found that Petitioner did not addback and subtract the bonus depreciation as required.
+The surrounding returns, 2017 through 2020, and found the Bureau reviewed Petitioner's and bonus depreciation additions and subtractions were not made on those returns, and that Petitioner may not have had enough basis in to exclude the distributions from his income.
+The Bureau reviewed returns and found Petitioner did not include the bonus depreciation and additions and subtractions for those entities as well.
+The Bureau's review also included Petitioner's claim of the qualified business income (QBI) deduction.

-Due to time constraints on Petitioners' 2018 income tax return, the statute of limitations about to expire, the Bureau computed Mr. basis in based on the information provided on corporate returns.
-Based on that information, the Bureau found Mr. did not have sufficient basis in for the 2018 distribution to be treated as a return of capital (non-taxable).
+Due to time constraints on Petitioner's 2018 income tax return, the statute of limitations about to expire, the Bureau computed Petitioner's basis in based on the information provided on corporate returns.
+Based on that information, the Bureau found Petitioner did not have sufficient basis in for the 2018 distribution to be treated as a return of capital (non-taxable).
 The same was true for the 2019 distribution from

-The Bureau adjusted Petitioners' 2017, 2018, 2019, and 2020 income tax returns for the bonus depreciation additions and subtractions, adjusted Petitioners' 2018 and 2019 returns for distributions in excess of basis, and adjusted Petitioners' QBI deduction to their proportionate share of Idaho income.
-The Bureau sent Petitioners a Notice of Deficiency Determination that they protested.
+The Bureau adjusted Petitioner's 2017, 2018, 2019, and 2020 income tax returns for the bonus depreciation additions and subtractions, adjusted Petitioner's 2018 and 2019 returns for distributions in excess of basis, and properly reported Petitioner's QBI deduction.
+The Bureau sent Petitioner a Notice of Deficiency Determination that he protested.

-Petitioners stated they disagreed with the additional income added to their 2018 and 2019 income tax returns.
-Petitioners stated they disagreed with the determination that the distributions from were in excess of Mr. basis in And, even if Mr. had no basis in at the time of the distributions, the distributions would be treated as the sale of an intangible which is only taxable by his state of domicile, Arizona.
-Petitioners also stated that the Bureau's computation of Mr. basis did not use the adjustments for Idaho income, but rather used the federal adjustments.
-Petitioners did not mention any disagreement with the bonus depreciation adjustments or the QBI deduction adjustments.
-The Bureau acknowledged Petitioners' protest and referred the matter to the Tax Commissions Appeals Unit (Appeals) for administrative review.
-Appeals reviewed the matter and sent Petitioners' representative (Representative) a letter that discussed the options for redetermining a protested Notice of Deficiency Determination.
+Petitioner stated he disagreed with the additional income added to his 2018 and 2019 income tax returns.
+Petitioner stated he disagreed with the determination that the distributions from were in excess of his basis in And, even if he had no basis in at the time of the distributions, the distributions would be treated as the sale of an intangible which is only taxable by his state of domicile, California.
+Petitioner also stated that the Bureau's computation of his basis did not use the adjustments for Idaho income, but rather used the federal adjustments.
+Petitioner did not mention any disagreement with the bonus depreciation adjustments or the QBI reporting.

+The Bureau acknowledged Petitioner's protest and referred the matter to the Tax Commissions Appeals Unit (Appeals) for administrative review.
+Appeals reviewed the matter and sent Petitioner's representative (Representative) a letter that discussed the options for redetermining a protested Notice of Deficiency Determination.
 Representative did not respond.

-Appeals did a more comprehensive review of the matter and found that the Bureau attributed debt basis to Mr. in 2018.
-This prompted questions about loans from Mr. A review of corporate income tax return showed no record of loans from to shareholders on the balance sheet.
-Seeing this, Appeals determined the basis calculation the Bureau made for Mr. in was incorrect.
-Appeals sent the case back to the Bureau to basis without any debt basis.
-The Bureau did the calculation which resulted recalculate Mr. in an increase to Petitioners' tax over the Bureau's previous determination.
-The Bureau sent Petitioners a modified Notice of Deficiency Determination and informed them that this modification was now part of their protest.
-Shortly thereafter, Appeals sent Petitioners a followup letter to its initial contact letter asking how they wanted to proceed with their protest.
+Appeals did a more comprehensive review of the case and found that the Bureau attributed debt basis to Petitioner in 2018.
+This prompted questions about loans from Petitioner to A review of corporate income tax return showed no record of loans from shareholders on the balance sheet.
+Seeing this, Appeals determined the basis calculation the Bureau made for Petitioner in was incorrect.
+Appeals sent the case back to the Bureau to recalculate Petitioner's basis without any debt basis.
+The Bureau did the calculation which resulted in an increase to Petitioner's tax over the Bureau's previous determination.
+The Bureau sent Petitioner a modified Notice of Deficiency Determination and informed him that this modification was now part of his protest.
+Shortly thereafter, Appeals sent Petitioner a follow-up letter to its initial contact letter asking how he wanted to proceed with his protest.